 The Austin XL is the latest pellet grill launched by Pit Boss that is designed to CRUSH Traeger.
 They may have finally done it.
-The Pit Boss Austin XL looks beautiful, has a lot of space and is priced at $497 (available exclusively through Wal Mart).
+The Pit Boss Austin XL looks beautiful, has a lot of space and is value priced.

 Here is the marketing video that Pit Boss put together for the Austin.
 Take two minutes to watch the video and then we can talk about what is real, what is hype and whether or not this is the right pellet grill for you.

 Okay, lets talk about some of the numbers that are used to describe this grill.

 1000 Square Inches of Grilling Space: Well, not really.
 The primary cooking grate actually has 649 square inches of space.
 The secondary elevated rack has 288 square inches of space.
 Combine both of them and you get 937 square inches.

 I realize that everyone uses their grill differently but I hardly ever use the smaller elevated cook racks or “warming trays” in any grill that I ever owned.
 They usually get in the way and I end up taking them out.
 If you work your grill like I do then you are going to be working with 649 square inches and not 1000.
 This is still a mighty big grill but not quite as large as you might think.